-The EEF is likely to fund a further trial of ABRA to test its impact when delivered at scale.
+The EEF has funded a further trial of ABRA to test its impact when delivered at scale.
 Many schools already purchase commercial reading programmes and may wish to consider the ABRA training and free software as an alternative with promising evidence.

 - The children who received ABRA, or its offline alternative were found to make two and three months’ progress in literacy respectively compared to the children who received standard provision.
 This positive result would be unlikely to occur by chance.

 - For both ABRA and the offline alternative, the impact for children eligible for free school meals and children with below average pre-test outcomes was larger than for all pu

 - Successful implementation contributed to a well-designed and delivered training programme which emphasised fidelity and consistency, enforced by ongoing support from the project team.